Online Trauma Therapy for Teens: What You Need to Know

 Increased risk-taking behaviour

 These symptoms often overlap with depression, anxiety, or ADHD — which is one reason trauma in teens can be misunderstood.
-A teen who seems unmotivated or defiant may actually be struggling with unprocessed trauma responses.
+A teen who seems unmotivated or defiant may actually be struggling with unprocessed trauma.

 Research from the Centre for Addiction and Mental Health (CAMH) shows that trauma exposure is more common among young people than most families expect.
 Research also shows that untreated trauma in adolescence increases the risk of long-term mental health difficulties (CAMH, 2021).